ehmicky/get-bin-path/README.md

 const binPath = getBinPathSync()
 ```

-This can be run either synchronously or asynchronously:
+This can be either synchronous or asynchronous:

 ```js
 const { getBinPath } = require('get-bin-path')